Administrative Policies

 • Only unrestricted gift funds, or specific restricted funds, can be used to purchase alcoholic beverages.

-• Alcoholic beverages may be provided at employee events and paid from unrestricted gift funds ONLY when the event is sponsored and attended by the Unit Budget Executive or delegate.
-Otherwise, an exception must be granted by the Chief Risk Officer (for University Park events) or by the VP for Commonwealth Campuses (for Commonwealth Campus events).
-The written exception approval must be submitted with the AD18 “Permission to Possess/Use Alcoholic Beverages” form.
+• Alcoholic beverages may be provided at employee events and paid from unrestricted gift funds ONLY when the event is sponsored and attended by the Unit Budget Executive or their delegate.
+Otherwise, an exception must be granted by the Dean or Unit Budget Executive (for University Park events) or by the Chancellor (for Commonwealth Campus events).
+The written exception must be memorialized via an email approval.

 • All alcoholic beverages must be purchased in Pennsylvania, per the Pennsylvania Liquor Control Board (PLCB).

-• Even if alcoholic beverages are being paid for personally (including at a Bring Your Own Bottle or “BYOB” event) or by a third party, if any part of the event (all or a portion) is being paid for by the University, then an AD18 “Permission to Possess/Use Alcoholic Beverages” form must be completed and a RAMP-trained bartender used to serve the alcoholic beverages.
+• Even if alcoholic beverages are being paid for personally (including at a Bring Your Own Bottle or “BYOB” event) or by a third party, if any part of the event (all or a portion) is being paid for by the University, then the Alcoholic Beverage Self-Assessment should be completed.

 For University-Sponsored Events Held Off University Premises

-• If a caterer is used and the caterer will provide and/or serve Alcoholic Beverages, then the caterer must have appropriate liquor liability insurance (even if caterer is not supplying the Alcoholic Beverages).
+1. If a caterer is used and the caterer will provide and/or serve Alcoholic Beverages, then the caterer must have appropriate liquor liability insurance if they are serving alcoholic beverages.

 ENFORCEMENT

-The Chief Risk Officer and Risk Management Office are responsible for the administration of this policy.
+The Chief Risk Officer or their delegate is responsible for the administration of this policy.

 FURTHER INFORMATION